nathanaelytj/nathanaelytj/README.md

 ###   A bit about me:

--   🔭 I’m currently focused on delivering impactful Web and Mobile Applications as the Founder of PT.
-NTJ Application Studio.
+-   🔭 I’m currently focused on delivering impactful Web and Mobile Applications as the Founder of PT NTJ Application Studio.
 -   🌱 I’m currently enhancing existing platforms and developing innovative products for seamless user experiences.
 -   👯 I’m looking to collaborate on bespoke application creation.
 -   💬 Ask me about VueJS, Flutter, Laravel, and Python FastAPI.